alwaysbegrowing/bond-docs/financial-concepts/convertible-bonds/option-pricing.md

 ### Time

 The more time to expiry, the more time there is for the token to move and the more expensive the option is.
-The price of an option is strictly increasing with respect to time**.**
+The price of an option is strictly increasing with respect to time.

 ### Implied volatility

-The implied volatility (IV) __ of an asset expresses how much the asset is expected to move until expiration as a percentage.
-The _higher_ the IV of an asset, the _more_ it is expected to move, and the more expensive options are.
+The implied volatility (IV) of an asset expresses how much the asset is expected to move until expiration as a percentage.
+The \_higher* the IV of an asset, the \_more* it is expected to move, and the more expensive options are.
 Similarly, if IV is low, options will be cheaper.